How to Start Your Own LLC in Alaska - Complete Guide

 1. Name Your Alaska LLC

-Once you've shortlisted a few names, conduct a business name search through the Alaska Department of Commerce corporate database.
-Look not only for exact matches but also for names that are deceptively similar, as these can cause confusion and may be rejected.
+After you have shortlisted a few names, a business name search has to be done in the Alaska Department of Commerce corporate database.
+Search not only for the exact matches but also the questions of names which are deceitful as they may lead to confusion and be rejected.

 Check Federal Trademarks

-Before finalizing your name, search the U.S. Patent and Trademark Office (USPTO) database to ensure it isn't protected at the federal level.
+Although you are deciding on your name, you would first need to check the US Patent and Trademark Office (USPTO) database to see whether it is not already registered at the federal level.

 Reserve Your Alaska LLC Name

-If you want to operate under a different name than your legal LLC name, you must register a DBA (trade name).
+In case you wish to use another name rather than the legal LLC name, then you have to register a DBA (trade name).

 Common Reasons to Use a DBA: